anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-git.md

 git checkout main
 git pull
 ```
-2. A and B should agree on which file they'll edit simultaneously, in your local repository.
-C and D should agree on a different file that they'll edit simultaneously as well.
+2. Agree on which file you'll edit simultaneously, in your local repository.
 3. Everyone should edit and commit the file that they are working with locally.
-4. **A and C** should push changes to the repo first.
+4. One person should push changes to the repo first.
-5. Once they have successfully pushed their changes, B and D should try to push their changes.
+5. Once they have successfully pushed their changes, the other two should try to also push your changes.
 Bingo: merge conflict achieved!
-(Though note that the changes from the other pair aren't an issue!)
-6. Repeat the steps from Part 1 to resolve the conflict.
+6. Repeat the steps from Part 1 to resolve the conflicts.

 ## Part 2 is done!
 You can now delete the favorite and least favorite files from your team repository and transfer the information from your team contract Google doc notes and data set into your team repository!

 Make sure to add your dataset metadata and the dataset itself to the team git repository.

-**If there is still time in class, keep working on your dataset and team contract!**
+**If there is still time in class, keep working on your proposal and team contract!**

 *This lab was adapted from one written by Prof. Amy Csizmar Dalal, thanks Amy!*